agashe/SigmaPHP-Router/README.md

 * Middlewares , that can be run before your route
 * Route Groups which support middlewares and prefix
 * URL generation using the route name
-* default page not found (404) handler and you can use your own
+* Default page not found (404) handler and you can define custom handler

 ## Installation